masesgroup/KNet/src/net/Documentation/articles/performance.md

 Apache Kafka is a client-server architecture which relies on the network for communication.
 The entire infrastructure performance depends on some elements:
   1. The HW where Apache Kafka server is running on: see https://kafka.apache.org/documentation/#hwandos for further information
+  2. The settings of Apache Kafka server installation
-  2. The network between clients and servers
+  3. The network between clients and servers
-  3. The client library with its configuration parameters
+  4. The client library with its configuration parameters
-  4. The user application
+  5. The user application

 All elements listed before have their relevance in the evaluation of the performance: surely the first 3 points are the ones with maximum impact.
 The benchmark made in KNet try to focus on the point 3: the benchmarks of the points 1 and 2 are covered from other player.
 To concentrate on point 3: